 How to assure Foolproof Security when making Credit & Debit Card Transactions

 Welcome to our 3-part blog series on biometrics and the shopping experience.
 In this second post, Brian Roberts, Vice President of Business Development and Product Management at IDEX Biometrics, discusses foolproof security for credit and debit card transactions.
+The previous post in our series on biometrics and the shopping experience reviewed the need for biometric cards for a secure shopping experience.

 With a significant increase in online and mobile transactions over the last few years, security continues to be a critical area for banking and financial services organizations worldwide.
 Reports of breaches of security and stolen credit card information have been making the rounds for the past couple of years making consumers wary every time they make a transaction.
 Fraudulent activities such as card skimming, card theft, PIN hacking, application fraud and phishing are still actively practiced making it difficult to stop the scammers.